swcarpentry/DEPRECATED-boot-camps/shell/Readme.md

 (with great power comes great responsibility)

+Lets return to our data that we need to clean up.
+Often you will inherit data that has files you do not want to keep (they might be empty, or contain bad data etc).
+In our current data set, there is a jnkfile in data/Bert.

+#### Exercise

+1. find jnkdata, and validate that it does not contain any useful data
+2. remove jnkdata

 # Laziness

 One of the nice things about using the shell, it allows you to be lazy.
 Here are some tips for being lazy.